From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

 - Be a step ahead of diseases - Most tomato plant diseases affect foliage and when they do it is best that you prune the leaf or the affected region to prevent the spread of the disease.
 Pruning during fruition, however, can leave sheltered tomatoes suddenly exposed.

 - Mulch - An inch or more of mulch is always recommended.
 Mulch is mainly associated with retaining moisture and for its slow release of nutrients into the soil.
-What is often overseen is the fact that it prevents soil from splashing onto the plant as you water.
+What is often overlooked is the fact that it prevents soil from splashing onto the plant as you water.
 Many of the pathogens that end up destroying the foliage get to your plant from splashing up onto lower leaves.

-- Pruning - Don't over prune, this goes without saying.
+- Pruning - Don't overprune.
+This goes without saying.
 If you are pruning to shed weight, you could support your plants externally using stakes, a cage, trellis, or any other innovative method that would serve the purpose.

 - Shade exposed tomatoes - There are going to be instances where tomatoes are left exposed even if you follow the points above.
-If you have got exposed fruit and expect high temperatures use a , wet straw, or a shade screen.
+If you have got exposed fruit and expect high temperatures use a shade cloth, wet straw, or a shade screen.
 Keep in mind that your tomato plant is going to need 6 - 8 hours of sunlight to produce energy for the sustenance of fruit growth.
 Local shading is the best option when possible.
-Read my related article to understand shade clothhow much sun tomatoes need.
+Read my related article to understand how much sun tomatoes need.

 Controlling the Spread of Sunscald